KrishDave1/BuyBest-Depreciated/README.md

 We welcome contributions!
 If you encounter issues or have suggestions, please create an issue or submit a pull request.

+## API Documentation

+If you're interested in interacting with our API, refer to the [API documentation](https://fakestoreapi.com/docs) for information on available endpoints, request/response examples, and authentication methods.

+## Acknowledgments

+We'd like to thank the open-source community for providing invaluable libraries and tools that have made this project possible.
+Certainly!
+Here's a list of libraries and tools that you can include in the "Acknowledgments" section of your README:

+- [React](https://reactjs.org/): A JavaScript library for building user interfaces.
+- [React Router](https://reactrouter.com/): Declarative routing for React applications.
+- [react-icons](https://react-icons.github.io/react-icons/): A collection of icons for React.
+- [react-three/fiber](https://github.com/pmndrs/react-three-fiber): A React renderer for Three.js.
+- [react-query](https://react-query.tanstack.com/): Data fetching and caching library for React.
+- [react-bootstrap](https://react-bootstrap.github.io/): Bootstrap components built with React.
+- [emailjs](https://www.emailjs.com/): A library for sending emails using JavaScript.
+- [maath/random](https://github.com/maath/rand): A library for generating random numbers and data.
+- [framer-motion](https://www.framer.com/api/motion/): A motion library for animations in React.
+- [react-icons](https://react-icons.github.io/react-icons/): A set of icons for React applications.
+- [react-router-dom](https://reactrouter.com/web/guides/quick-start): DOM bindings for React Router.
+- [useGLTF](https://github.com/pmndrs/drei): A utility for loading and parsing GLTF models.
+- [OrbitControls](https://github.com/pmndrs/drei): A control component for camera orbits in Three.js.
+- [Preload](https://github.com/pmndrs/drei): A component for preloading assets in Three.js applications.

 ## Contact

 Feel free to reach out to us at contact@buybest.com for inquiries or feedback.